Preference (economics): Straight line indifference

-Straight line similarities occur when there are perfect substitutes.
+Straight-line similarities occur when there are perfect substitutes.
 Perfect substitutes are goods and/or services that can be used the same way as the good or service it replaces.
 When $A \sim B$, the average of A and B will fall on the same indifference line and give the same utility.

 Types of goods affecting preferences

 When a consumer is faced with a choice between different goods, the type of goods they are choosing between will affect how they make their decision process.
 To begin with, when there are normal goods, these goods have a direct correlation with the income the consumer makes, meaning as they make more money, they will choose to consume more of this good, and as their income decreases, they will consume less of the good.
 However, the opposite is inferior goods; these negatively correlate with income.
 Hence, as consumers make less money, they'll consume more inferior goods as they are seen as less desirable, meaning they come with a reduced cost.
-As they make more money, they'll consume less inferior goods and have the money available to buy more desirable goods.
-An example of a normal good would be branded clothes, as they are more expensive compared to their inferior good counterparts which are non-branded clothes.
+As they make more money, they'll consume fewer inferior goods and have the money available to buy more desirable goods.
+An example of a normal good would-be branded clothes, as they are more expensive compared to their inferior good counterparts which are non-branded clothes.
 Goods that are not affected by income as referred to as a necessity good, which are product(s) and services that consumers will buy regardless of the changes in their income levels.
 These usually include medical care, clothing and basic food.
 Finally, there are also luxury goods, which are the most expensive and deemed the most desirable.
 Just like normal goods, as income increases, so is the demand for luxury goods; however, in the case of luxury goods, the greater the income, the greater the demand for luxury goods.